Email: bennett@thefordlawoffice.com

 Call for a free consultation: 407-514-2772

-If the case against you was dropped or dismissed and you have not been previously found guilty of a crime, you may be eligible to have your record expunged.
-If your record is expunged, then it is destroyed with the exception of a copy kept by FDLE.
+If a criminal case against you is dropped or dismissed and you have not been previously found guilty of a crime, you may be eligible to have your record expunged.
+If your record is expunged, then it is destroyed.

-If your case was not dropped or dismissed but the judge withheld adjudication and your have not previously been convicted of a crime, then you may be eligible to have your case sealed.
-If it is sealed, the record is not actually destroyed, but access to your record is sealed off from the general public.
+If your case was not dropped or dismissed but the judge withheld adjudication and you have not previously been convicted of a crime, then you may be eligible to have your case sealed.
+If the case is sealed, then access to the record is sealed-off from the general public, but the record is not purged.

 Contact the Ford Law Office to find out if you are eligible to have your record sealed or expunged.